 Lastly, a training needs analysis can show where training may not be the right solution.
 Sometimes a perceived skills gap may be addressed better by informal coaching, job shadowing or mentoring.

-A training needs assessment usually involves seven sources of information:
+Training needs assessments usually involve seven sources of information:

-If an organization already has online learning programs, reviewing results should provide insight about the current skills of the workforce and what needs still exist.
+- Learning data: If an organization already has online learning programs, reviewing results should provide insight into the current skills of the workforce and what needs still exist.

 One possible tool for a training needs analysis is a SWOT chart identifying strengths, weaknesses, opportunities and threats.
 Tools like these should enable the company to identify gaps in the skill sets of the workforce that can prevent it from reaching its business goals.